AJGreaves/picflip/testing.md

 **14. On firefox browser class ```visible``` effects did not always appear immediately when clicking through difficulty selection buttons**
 Despite the class name being added successfully to the html the previously invisible cards did not become visible again.
 If window was resized, then the cards would appear.
-- Fix: After applying the [AutoPrefixer](https://autoprefixer.github.io/) suggestions to my code, this bug disappered.
+- Fix: After applying the [AutoPrefixer](https://autoprefixer.github.io/) suggestions to my code, this bug disappeared.

 #### Unsolved bugs
 **1. Audio bugs in Safari browser**
-The Safari browser does not like auto playing audio files, which means the aplause sound when a game is completed does not play.
+The Safari browser does not like auto playing audio files, which means the applause sound when a game is completed does not play.
 Safari also limits the number of times an audio file can be played, I have not yet been able to find a solution.
 I have not been able to find a way to get around this "user protection" that Safari has in place, ideally this game would be better suited to an app on mobile devices, which would not be bound by the limits set by browsers.
 But as this piece of coursework is for a web based application, I cannot find a way to fix this bug at the moment.